hwxrqz/peless-restore-db-ida/README.md

 Many modern malware families do not contain a valid PE Import Address Table (IAT).
 Instead, they:

-* Manually map DLLs.
+* Manually map DLLs
-* Resolve imported APIs dynamically.
+* Resolve imported APIs dynamically
-* Store imported functions as raw pointers.
+* Store imported functions as raw pointers
-* Inject PE-less payloads into RWX VAD regions.
+* Inject PE-less payloads into RWX VAD regions
-* Use custom loaders or shellcode to bypass standard PE loading mechanisms.
+* Use custom loaders or shellcode to bypass standard PE loading mechanisms

 As a result, imported functions are displayed in IDA Pro as anonymous `qword` values.